Necrotising Enterocolitis

 Investigations

-• Capillary blood gas will show a metabolic acidosis
+• Capillary blood gas (metabolic acidosis)

-• Blood culture for sepsis
+• Blood culture (to identify sepsis)

 • Dilated loops of bowel